• Skip to primary navigation

 • Milk and Heavy Cream: Whole milk and heavy cream are the base liquid for your custard.
 Whole milk creates a lighter texture, while cream yields richer flavor and a denser consistency.

-• Egg Yolks: Provide body, thickness, and luxurious texture.
+• Egg Yolks and Eggs: Provide body, thickness, and luxurious texture.
 The yolks emulsify when heated, turning the custard from thin to velvety smooth.

 • Sugar: Sweetens the custard and balances the banana flavor.
 Too little sugar results in a bland custard, while too much prevents proper thickening.